influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/binary.md

 To handle dynamic strings, the `terminator` setting can be used to specify characters to terminate the string.
-The two named options, `fixed` and `null` will specify fixed-length and null-terminated strings, respectively.
+The two named options, `fixed` and `null` specify fixed-length and null-terminated strings, respectively.
-Any other setting will be interpreted as hexadecimal sequence of bytes matching the end of the string.
+Any other setting is interpreted as a hexadecimal sequence of bytes matching the end of the string.
 The termination-sequence is removed from the result.

 ### `bool` type handling

-By default `bool` types are assumed to be _one_ bit in length.
+By default, `bool` types are assumed to be _one_ bit in length.
 You can specify any other length by using the `bits` setting.
-When interpreting values as booleans, any zero value will be `false`, while any non-zero value will result in `true`.
+When interpreting values as booleans, any zero value is `false` and any non-zero value is `true`.

 ### omitting data